boxcutter/esxi/README.md

-# Packer templates in JSON for the VMware ESXi bare-metal hypervisor
+# Packer templates for the VMware ESXi bare-metal hypervisor written in legacy JSON

 ### Overview

-This repository contains [Packer](https://packer.io/) templates for creating VMware ESXi Vagrant boxes.
+This repository contains [Packer](https://packer.io/) templates for creating VMware ESXi Vagrant boxes written in legacy JSON.

 ## Building the Vagrant boxes with Packer